Terms and Conditions

 6.g.
 The use of electronic cigarettes is prohibited throughout the Theatre.

 6.h.
-All Data received by the Theatre is processed in accordance with the Data Protection Act 1998.
-Payment Card information is authorised by third party software and is encrypted and processed securely in compliance with the Payment Card Industry Data Security Standard.
+All Data received by the Theatre is processed in accordance with the Data Protection Act 1998 and the General Data Protection Regulation 2016.
+Card payment information is authorised by third party software and is encrypted and processed securely in compliance with the Payment Card Industry Data Security Standard.

 - GIFT VOUCHERS